warewulf/warewulf/userdocs/contents/configuration.rst

 defaults.conf
 =============

-In this file the defaults for which will present for **every** are configured.
-The values for the network ``dummy`` are applied to everyu network.
-If this file doesn't exist, following values (which is also installed as ``defaults.conf``) are used:
+The ``defaults.conf`` file configures default values used when none are specified.
+For example: if a node does not have a "runtime overlay" specified, the respective value from ``defaultnode`` is used.
+If a network device does not specify a "device," the device value of the ``dummy`` device is used.

+If ``defaults.conf`` does not exist, the following values are used as compiled into Warewulf at build-time:

 .. code-block:: yaml